twpol/whatsapp-archive/README.md

-# whatsapp-archive
+# WhatsApp Archive

-A wrapper around WhatsApp Web which archives all messages to your computer
+A wrapper around WhatsApp Web which archives all messages to your computer.